Research

 The agents built in the last eighteen months do something structurally different.

 Before OpenAI’s Deep Research issues its first query, it has already done something no search engine does: decomposed your question.
-It maps a research strategy — identifies what pieces of information it needs to investigate and in what order, which sub-questions to pursue, what the dependencies are between them.
+It maps a research strategy: what pieces of information it needs and in what order, which sub-questions to pursue, what the dependencies are between them.
 The query it issues is not a translation of your intent; it is an expression of its own reasoning state.
-Researchers have called this a “reasoning-induced query”[3]— a query that emerges from the model’s ongoing thought process rather than from your original words.
+Researchers have called this a “reasoning-induced query”[3], a query that emerges from the model’s ongoing thought process rather than from your original words.
 The question the agent asks is not the question you asked.

 Then it reads the results.
-And then — this is the structural part — the next query depends on what it found in the last one.
+And then the structural part: the next query depends on what it found in the last one.
 Each cycle through the loop updates the model’s understanding of what it still needs to know.
 It is, in the technical description, “discovering information in the same iterative manner as a human researcher.”[2]
 Which is true.
 And also incomplete.

 The human iteration I described earlier is constrained by all the things that constrain humans: energy, ego, time, the sunk cost of having spent three hours on a line of inquiry that now looks wrong.
 These are not incidental features of how humans do research.
 They shape the research.
 A human researcher who has invested two weeks in a hypothesis will read new evidence differently than a researcher who just started.
 The attachment is real, and it distorts.

 The agent has no equivalent distortion.
 It can abandon a search direction without friction.
 It has no prior hypothesis to protect.
-The closest thing it has to a prior is the query you gave it, but that dissolves quickly as the research generates its own internal logic.
-This is not a complete advantage — the absence of prior commitment also means the absence of deep disciplinary intuition, the kind that tells a domain expert that this particular anomaly is worth pursuing even when the evidence is weak.
+This is not a complete advantage.
+The absence of prior commitment also means the absence of deep disciplinary intuition, the kind that tells a domain expert that this particular anomaly is worth pursuing even when the evidence is weak.
 But it changes the shape of the inquiry.

 The architecture underneath